 Grant and de Roulet ran the club as cheaply as possible, dealing away rather than rewarding those who had kept them competitive for most of the 1970s, including Miracle mainstays Tom Seaver and Jerry Koosman.
 While the cross-town Yankees were signing the likes of Reggie Jackson and Catfish Hunter, winning three straight pennants and back-to-back world series, the Mets were decorating the National League East cellar.

 Their pitching staff was anchored by Craig Swan, whose 2.43 earned run average led the league in 1978.
-Battery-mate John Stearns had just set a big league record for most stolen bases in a season by a catcher, 25, while first-baseman Willie Montanez had driven in 96 runs.
+John Stearns had set a big league record for most stolen bases in a season by a catcher, 25, while first-baseman Willie Montanez drove in 96 runs.

 Veteran infielder and off-season grave digger Richie Hebner was acquired from the Philadelphia Phillies after their signing of Pete Rose made him expendable.
 The price was pitcher Nino Espinosa, whose 11 wins led the staff in '78.
 His departure would leave a void the team failed to fill.

 The brightest star on the Mets roster by far was Brooklyn-born centerfielder Lee Mazzilli, 24, who emerged a bona fide big league talent in '78, batting .273 with 16 homers, 61 RBIs and 20 steals.
 With his Italian good looks and tightly-tailored uniforms, Maz was a matinee idol on the rise.